HealthHackAustralia/HealthHackAustralia/README.md

 **HealthHack Brisbane will be held 14-16 September 2018 at Thoughtworks.
 Please see our [website][1] for more information.**

+HealthHack 2018 code will be available here: https://github.com/HealthHackAu2018

-Code for previous HealthHacks is available here:
+Code for previous HealthHacks Australia events is available:

 https://github.com/HealthHackAu2015